 Cochlear implantation combines medical and audiological managements to provide direct electrical stimulation to the auditory nerve and allow for the perception of sound.

-Amplification may be an option for some children.
-This includes hearing aids, FM systems, cochlear implants or other assistive devices.
+Amplification may be an option.
+This includes hearing devices, wireless accessories, cochlear implants or other assistive devices.

 Common communication methods include American Sign Language (ASL), Auditory-Oral, Auditory-Verbal, Bilingual-Bicultural (BiBi), Cued Speech, Simultaneous Communication, Signing Exact English, and Total Communication.

 This fact sheet is for use in determining eligibility for early intervention services in Minnesota.
 For more information, the following resources might be useful.

 - Minnesota Early Hearing Detection and Intervention (EHDI)

 - Minnesota Hands and Voices at Lifetrack Resources.
 Provides a variety of support services to families of children who are deaf or hard of hearing.
 (651) 265-2435 or 1-866-346-4543

 - Minnesota Department of Human Services, Deaf and Hard of Hearing Services.
 DHS provides services and information to help Minnesotans who are deaf, deafblind and hard of hearing and their families.
 Programs and services include: assistive technology, consumer-directed services program, Deafblind services, Family mentor program, information and referral, interpreter referrals, mental health programs, Minnesota relay outreach, and telephone equipment distribution.
 (651) 431-5940